 Before you can start the vocational component of qualifying as a barrister, you will need to join one of the four Inns of Court, which are:

 All four Inns offer a similar series of services, including scholarships for students on the GDL course and students taking the vocational component of training.
+However, they also have slight differences that are worth researching in more detail.

 Once you are a member of an Inn, you will need to attend a series of qualifying sessions, which are designed to develop your academic and vocational training.
 Qualifying sessions can include advocacy courses, dinners, lectures, moots and residential weekends and will cover one or more of the following topics:

-In order to practise as a barrister, you will need to undertake a period of work-based practical training while supervised by an experienced barrister.
-This is called a pupillage.
-You can apply for a pupillage in the final year of a law degree or conversion course.
-The application process varies depending on how the chambers you apply to accept applications.
+Your academic qualification boxes are ticked by this point.
+In order to practise as a barrister, you now need to undertake a period of work-based practical training while supervised by an experienced barrister.
+This is known as a pupillage.

 You can commence pupillage up to five years after completing the vocational component of your training.
-A pupillage is split into two parts, a non practising period of six months – the ‘first six’, and then a practising period of six months – the ‘second six’.
+A pupillage is split into two parts: a non-practising period of six months – the ‘first six’ – and then a practising period of six months – the ‘second six’.
 During the second six you will be eligible to oversee cases on your own, albeit under close supervision.

-Once you have completed your pupillage, you may be considered for tenancy.
 However, competition for tenancy is strong.
 Several chambers take on several pupils, but only retain one tenant.
 If you do not gain tenancy at the chambers where you completed your pupillage, you can apply for a ‘third six’ at another set of chambers.

 This could allow you to gain exposure to other types of work, and will give you another opportunity to apply for training.